freem/freemlib-neogeo/examples/04_inputBasics/readme.txt

 freemlib for Neo-Geo Example 04: Input Basics
 ================================================================================
 [Introduction]
-In the previous few examples, we've used some quickly hacked together input routines, but now it's time to go a little more in depth.
+In the example 2, there was a quickly hacked together input routine, but now it's time to go a little more in depth.

 Since this is "Input Basics", this example won't cover the Mahjong controller, nor will it deal with the Trackball controller from The Irritating Maze, or the spinner controller from Pop'n Bounce/Gapporin.

+Four-player support is an exercise left to the reader to implement.

 ================================================================================
 [Files]